Manawatū

 End of Makahika–Mangahao Track to Burtton’s Whare site: 2 hrs 50 mins, 10 km

 Follow the road north along the edge of the Tokomaru No. 3 Reservoir (lake) 2.5 km to the junction of Tokomaru Valley & Mangahao Roads, then turn downhill on the Tokomaru Valley Rd.
 Despite the lake, the whole valley is rather unattractive and there are really no camping options in it.
+(Well, there is the Arapeti Campsite but it is for self-contained campervans and has no facilities.)
 It is about 40 mins along the unsealed country roads to a rusty white gate that marks the beginning of Burtton’s Track.
-After the gate on the left are some dilapidated buildings and a few hundred metres further on is the Tokomaru Shelter.
+After the gate on the left are some dilapidated buildings and a few hundred metres further on is Ian & Frank’s Hut.
 It would have taken you about 6 hrs 15 mins to here from Makahika Camp.

-- Tokomaru Shelter – Old Tokomaru Valley Rd.
+• Ian & Frank’s Hut (formerly Tokomaru Shelter) – Old Tokomaru Valley Rd, around about vertical gridline 1812.
 Has toilet, sleeping platform (no mattresses), picnic table, fresh water in a nearby stream and camping sites.
 It was refurbished by local members of the Te Araroa Trust.
 You can donate at the GiveaLittle site online to support this work.

 James Burtton was a farmer who purchased a cheap block of land in the Tokomaru Valley in 1908.
 The local council refused to pay for constructing a road to his farm, so he did it himself with explosives and pick and shovel.
 The track begins as an easy, mostly level, benched route of good width through regrowth bush, following the Tokomaru River.
 After about 1.5 hrs nice grassy camping spots start appearing by the track.
 These include one at the site of Burtton’s Whare (bush hut), located within grid reference 1814/5509, just before the first of several tracks are shown on the NZ Topo map going uphill across the river.